 &lt;sup>107 Cf. Roger Nicole, "Annihilationism," in Evangelical Dictionary of Theology, ed.
-Walter A. Elwell (Grand Rapids: Baker, 1984), 50, who says, "Spiritual death, or the "second death" (Revelation 20:14; 21:8), does not mean that the soul or personality lapses into nonbeing, but rather that it is ultimately and finally deprived of that presence of God and fellowship with him which is the chief end of man and the some cases, like Romans 14:15 and 1 Corinthians 8:11, the ruin is reversible.
-So also in the case of the "ruin" of the prodigal son.
-A return to God begins the process of undoing the destruction that was incurred.
-This opportunity to begin the process of "reversing ruin" or "undoing destruction," however, is never said to extend past this life.
+Walter A. Elwell (Grand Rapids: Baker, 1984), 50, who says, "Spiritual death, or the "second death" (Revelation 20:14; 21:8), does not mean that the soul or personality lapses into nonbeing, but rather that it is ultimately and finally deprived of that presence of God and fellowship with him which is the chief end of man and the essential condition of worthwhile existence.
+To be bereft of it is to perish, to be reduced to utter insignificance, to sink into abysmal futility" (italics mine).